 - slurred speech

-- weakness in a part of the face, an arm, or a leg
+- weakness in a part of your face, arm, or leg

-- numbness and tingling in the face, arm, or leg
+- numbness and tingling in your face, arm, or leg

 - memory loss